GeertJohan/yubigo/readme.md

 Installation is simple.
 Use go get:
 `go get github.com/GeertJohan/yubigo`

-This github repository has a tag `go1`. `go get` will download the revision on that tag.
-The revision at the `go1` tag is the latest stable revision available.

 ### Usage

-Make sure to import the package: `import "github.com/GeertJohan/yubigo"`
+Make sure to import the library: `import "github.com/GeertJohan/yubigo"`

 For use with the default Yubico servers, make sure you have an API key.
 [Request a key][getapikey].